quilt/account-abstraction-playground/README.md

 You should now have a `solc` executable at `solc/solc`.

-If you are running into `Could NOT find Boost` issues on macOS, try `brew install boost-python`.
+If you are running into a `Could NOT find Boost` issue on macOS, try `brew install boost-python`.

 ## Create a Local Test Chain